 - Downplayed in Have a Nice Death (2022): The tedium and stress of running Death Inc. has weakened the Reaper considerably so he has to fight his rogue employees the old fashioned way, he still has a ton of weapons and spells at his disposal.

 - In Purgatony death is at least a Pointy-Haired Boss.
 While he has power and respect among the caseworkers of Purgatory, he's stressed out by his massive responsibility and having to deal with the resentful protagonist Tony Purgatelli.
 Also, he has constant technology problems, and his support is quite unhelpful.

-- The premise of The Grim Adventures of Billy & Mandy is that Billy and Mandy trick The Grim Reaper into becoming their best friend forever.
-They treat Grim like their slave, and despite being legitimately powerful and scary when he wants to be Underworld rules means he can't break the contract.
+- The premise of The Grim Adventures of Billy & Mandy is that Billy and Mandy challenge The Grim Reaper to a game of limbo for the soul of Billy's hamster, with their terms being that if they win, the hamster lives and that Grim becomes their best friend forever — Mandy cheats and wins, thus trapping him with them.
+They treat Grim like their slave, and despite being legitimately powerful and scary when he wants to be, Underworld rules means he can't break the contract.
 Ever since then he's become the laughing stock of the Underworld and is one of the series' main butt monkeys.
 It doesn't help that Mandy is every bit as scary as he used to be, if not more so.

 - Death in Mary Shelley's Frankenhole is portrayed as a Large Ham who, while intimidating to mortals, is "goofy" to those who have achieved immortality like Victor Frankenstein and his associates (and to a lesser extent, everyone else in Somewhere in Easter Europe) and have nothing to fear from him.
 He has long since developed a complex to try and regain Victor's respect, trying to intimidate Victor by threatening to reap his mortal, incredibly old children.